University

 The Postgraduate Certificate in Antarctic Studies attracts graduate students from a diverse range of disciplines and draws on the expertise of over thirty academic staff and guest speakers.

-Students must have a bachelor's degree to enrol..
+You must have a bachelor's degree, or equivalent, to enrol.

 Disclaimer